Dantian: Three dantians and the elixir-of-life

-Importance of the lower dantian
+The lower dantian or hara

-The term dantian used by itself usually refers to the lower dantian, which is considered to be the foundation of rooted standing, grounding, breathing, and body awareness in Chinese and other martial arts including qigong.
+In Chinese, Korean, and Japanese traditions, the lower dantian or hara is considered to be the physical center of gravity of the human body, and the seat of one's internal energy (qi).
+It is considered to be the foundation of rooted standing, grounding, breathing, and body awareness in Chinese and other martial arts including qigong.
 The lower dantian has been described to be "like the root of the tree of life."